zenml-io/zenml/docs/book/how-to/configuring-zenml/connecting-to-zenml.md

 ## Using Service Accounts to connect to a deployed ZenML Server

-Sometimes you may need to authenticate to a ZenML server from an non-interactive environment where the web login is not possible, like a CI/CD workload or a serverless function.
+Sometimes you may need to authenticate to a ZenML server from a non-interactive environment where the web login is not possible, like a CI/CD workload or a serverless function.
 In these cases, you can configure a service account and an API key and use the API key to authenticate to the ZenML server:

 ```bash
 zenml service-account create <SERVICE_ACCOUNT_NAME>